 - Please provide a simple description of the security vulnerability, including a step-by-step reproducible test case.
 Source code, in a common language, which illustrates the vulnerability can be included as well.

-- We will only accept security vulnerability issues that are classified as medium / higher critical severity.
+- We will only accept security vulnerability issues that are classified as medium or higher critical severity.

 The following types of security vulnerability issues are specifically excluded from the Bounty Program: